-Visit the OneVPN website and you'll find a long list of impressive features.
-It claims to offer locations in 59 countries, optimized streaming with a built-in ad-blocker, zero logging, malware protection, a NAT firewall, wide protocol support (OpenVPN, PPTP, L2TP, OpenConnect) and 24/7 technical support via live chat.
+Visit the OneVPN website and you'll find a long list of features.
+It claims to offer 390+ servers in 57 countries, optimized streaming with a built-in ad-blocker, zero logging, malware protection, a NAT firewall, wide protocol support (OpenVPN, PPTP, L2TP, IKEv2, OpenConnect) and 24/7 live chat on hand to deal with any problems.

 There are Windows, Mac and Android clients, with iOS supported via a third-party app (Cisco AnyConnect), and the service supports simultaneous connections from up to five devices.

 The company gets a little over-enthusiastic with its marketing, occasionally: 'World’s Fastest VPN Service', 'The VPN Service that Boost Internet Connection', 'The world’s largest VPN Protocols support', 'remarkable features', 'a unique tool', 'most affordable price.'

 - Want to try OneVPN?
 Check out the website here (opens in new tab)

 All providers love to tell you how great they are, but OneVPN goes beyond that, to the point where some of its claims look misleading.